Computing Equilibria in Stochastic Nonconvex and Non-monotone Games via Gradient-Response Schemes: Introduction

+\begin{custombox} \textbf{Questions.} (i) Can we develop synchronous/asynchronous SGR schemes with last-iterate guarantees for computing deterministic/stochastic QNE in nonconvex \\games under conditions that go beyond Minty-type conditions and variants of monotonicity? (ii) Can (locally) linear rates be achieved without relying on strong monotonicity? (iii) Are there conditions under which convergence can be strengthened from QNE to NE, despite the scourge of nonconvexity? \end{custombox} We resolve the above questions by deriving asymptotic convergence as well as sublinear/linear rate guarantees under diverse assumptions, as summarized in Table~\ref{table-1}.

-Motivated by these gaps, after providing some preliminaries in Section 2, we present a.s. convergence and sublinear rate guarantees to a QNE for {\bf SSGR} and {\bf SAGR} in stochastic nonconvex games under a quadratic growth property in Section 3.
-Notably, under an additional requirement of potentiality and strong pseudomonotonicity, convergence can be guaranteed to an NE.
-In Section 4, under a weak-sharpness property, we prove that for deterministic realization {\bf SGR}, the squared error diminishes at a linear rate sufficiently close to the solution.
-This allows for developing an asymptotically convergent two-stage scheme that displays local linear convergence.
-In Section 5, when the games are convex but potentially non-monotone, a zeroth-order asynchronous modified gradient-response ({\bf ZAMGR}) scheme is presented with sublinear rate guarantees for computing an NE under suitable copositivity requirements.
-In Section 6, we present applications satisfying the prescribed properties with preliminary numerics displaying promise and conclude in Section 7.
-We summarize our contributions in Table~\ref{table-2}.
+{\bf Outline.} After providing some preliminaries in Section \ref{Sec-2}, we present stochastic synchronous and asynchronous gradient-response (\textbf{SSGR} \& \textbf{SAGR}) schemes with their convergence guarantees in Sections \ref{Sec-3} and \ref{Sec-4}, respectively.
+Under the additional requirement of pseudoconvexity of the potential function, our guarantees can be strengthened to the attainment of an NE.
+In Section \ref{Sec-5}, for stochastic convex but potentially non-monotone games, we present a stochastic asynchronous modified gradient-response (\textbf{SAMGR}) scheme with a.s. convergence and a sublinear rate for computing an NE under the strict copositivity requirement.
+We present applications satisfying the prescribed properties in Section \ref{Sec-6} and conclude in Section \ref{Sec-7}.